-To be a general practitioner, you have to understand and enjoy all aspects of people and be able to cope with individuals of all ages.
-Being able to think on your feet is vital when required to make a quick diagnosis.
-The computer system for GPs is a lot more advanced than in any other area of the NHS; you can locate medical records within seconds but you need to have good computer skills to be able to use it.
+To be a general practitioner, you have to be understanding, enjoy working with people and be able to cope with individuals of all ages.
+Being able to think on your feet is vital as you will be required to make quick diagnoses.
+The computer system for GPs is a lot more advanced than in any other area of the NHS; you can locate medical records within seconds but you need to have strong computer skills to be able to use it.

 Training and competition

 There is currently a shortage of GPs in many areas so there isn’t a great deal of competition.
 However, some locations are more popular than others – it’s best to check with the deanery when applying.
-Pay has improved, with wide scope for part-time work and salary increases to match the salary of hospital consultants.
-The government has pledged to increase GP recruitment by 5,000 by the year 2020.
+Pay has improved and there’s wide scope for part-time work.

 Best and worst